When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 Descaling is a cleaning technique that removes limescale buildup.
 Limescale is a chalky deposit that can interfere with the operation of a coffee maker.

 Descaling is necessary because drinking water is not 100% water.
-Most urban areas treat their water with minerals, making tap water a bit like a vitamin that we all take daily.
+Most urban areas treat their water with minerals.

-However, these minerals are tiny particles of rocks, and if they are left long enough, they will turn back into their natural stone state.
+However, these minerals are tiny particles of rock, and if left long enough, they will revert to their natural stone state.

 As a result, some of the minerals in the water remain in your machine.